EricHallahan/erichallahan.github.io/content/articles/hearing-compensation/index.md

 title: Compensating for Hearing with Basic Signal Processing
 date: 2023-04-15T19:00:00-04:00
 publishDate: 2023-04-15T19:00:00-04:00
-lastMod: 2023-04-15T18:30:00-04:00
+lastMod: 2023-04-15T22:30:00-04:00
-description: A look at and an explanation of how I came to compensate for my hearing when I am not wearing a hearing aid.
+description: A look at (and an explanation of) how I came to compensate for my hearing when I am not wearing a hearing aid.
 tags: ["Signal Processing", "Audio", "Equalization", "PipeWire", "Linux", "Virtual Surround"]
 type: blogpost
 ---